ethanmiller1/Node.js-and-Express-App/README.md

 A functional MVC web app.

+## Demo

+Check out a working demo of this web app on [this custom AWS link](http://bibleacademy-env.ftke2kg3mw.us-east-2.elasticbeanstalk.com/).

 ## Azure Board

 To view a history of project tasks and upcoming features to be added, view the [Azure Board](https://dev.azure.com/ethanromans58/Bible%20Academy) for this project.